libingyao/AISR_Model/README.md

 * mysql-client (which depends on openssl)
 * CFITSIO (which depends on curl)

-Please intall the above lib and modify the path in Makefile
+Please intall the above lib and modify the path var in Makefile.rule